LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Integrations/integrations_knowledgeBase.md

 Use a Knowledge Base integration when you want to search one of your knowledge bases for articles.
 You’ll need to create the knowledge base first; for help with that, see [this page](knowledge-base-overview.html).

+One use case for this type of integration is within a fallback dialog to funnel user utterances into a knowledge base search.
+If an appropriate search result is found, it can be displayed; if no results are found, you might then display a "sorry" message or [escalate the conversation](conversation-builder-integrations-liveperson-agent-escalation-integrations.html) to a human agent.

 **To add a Knowledge Base integration**

 1. Open the bot, and click **Integrations** in the upper-right corner.